Pest control: Fumigation

 Fumigation is the treatment of a structure to kill pests such as wood-boring beetles by sealing it or surrounding it with an airtight cover such as a tent, and fogging with liquid insecticide for an extended period, typically of 24–72 hours.
 This is costly and inconvenient as the structure cannot be used during the treatment, but it targets all life stages of pests.

 An alternative, space treatment, is fogging or misting to disperse a liquid insecticide in the atmosphere within a building without evacuation or airtight sealing, allowing most work within the building to continue, at the cost of reduced penetration.
 Contact insecticides are generally used to minimize long-lasting residual effects.

 Sterilization

 Populations of pest insects can sometimes be dramatically reduced by the release of sterile individuals.
 This involves the mass rearing of a pest, sterilising it by means of X-rays or some other means, and releasing it into a wild population.
 It is particularly useful where a female only mates once and where the insect does not disperse widely.
 This technique has been successfully used against the New World screw-worm fly, some species of tsetse fly, tropical fruit flies, the pink bollworm and the codling moth, among others.

-Laboratory studies conducted with U-5897 (3-chloro-1,2-propanediol) were attempted in the early 1970s for rat control, although these proved unsuccessful.
+To chemically sterilize pests using chemosterilants, laboratory studies conducted using U-5897 (3-chloro-1,2-propanediol) attempted in the early 1970s for rat control, although these proved unsuccessful.
 In 2013, New York City tested sterilization traps, demonstrating a 43% reduction in rat populations.
-The product ContraPest was approved for the sterilization of rodents by the United States Environmental Protection Agency in August 2016.
+The product ContraPest was approved for the sterilization of rodents by the U.S. Environmental Protection Agency in August 2016 as a chemosterilant.